 14. NanoPC-T3 Plus

-If you are looking for working with more computational power, then this is the best single board computer for you.
+If you are looking to work with more computational power, this is the best single board computer.
 It will add an extra add punch to the system.
 It is powered by an octa-core processor, which is built by the tech giant Samsung.
 The central processing unit can be clocked up to 1.4GHz.

 Insights of NanoPC-T3 Plus